-Aside from its role as authorizer, Fraser has no authority, control, power or administrative responsibilities over the Academy.
-Therefore, the Academy is not considered a component unit of Fraser.
+Aside from its role as authorizer, the University of St. Thomas has no authority, control, power, or administrative responsibilities over the Academy.
+Therefore, the Academy is not considered a component unit of the University of St. Thomas.

 The Academy does not have any student activity accounts.